catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 ## What's in it for you?

-* approaches to better understand users, concepters, designers, frontend developers
+* using the perspective of users, concepters, designers, frontend developers
-* ideas for your own UI concepts
+* to find the best possible solutions for your UI projects
-* handy checklists for your own projects
+* handy checklist: questions worth answering

 ---